dhorsley/za/docs/handbook/handbook_1.2.1.md

 - comparisons bind tighter than boolean `and/or`
 - mapping/filtering (`->`, `?>`) bind relatively loosely (near assignment),
    which is intentional for readability of pipelines
+- you may occasionally need to avoid UFCS syntax due to this

 ## 16. Operators (overview)